JUGG097/Dev-Challenges-ImageUploader-Laravel-BE/README.md

 Deployed on a `Digital Oceans` Droplet using `Github Actions` for CI/CD.

-The Image Uploader Website was deployed with `Netlify` link [here](https://imageuploader-adeoluwa.netlify.app/).
+The Image Uploader Website can be deployed with `Netlify`.

 Figma design was provided by [devChallenges.io](https://devchallenges.io/).